asiekierka/uxnds/README.md

 ### Define

 - `@label`, assign the current address to a label.
+- `$label`, assign the current address to a local label.
 - `;variable 2`, assign an address to a label automatically.
 - `:const 1a2b`, assign an address to a label manually.
 - `&macro { x 2 y 2 }`, define a macro named `macro`.